Louis Paul Boon: World War II

 In September 1939, Boon was mobilised and stationed as a soldier in Gooik and Tessenderlo.
 Boon was moved to Veldwezelt at the outbreak of World War II in May 1940 in order to defend the Albert Canal.
 However, he was captured as a prisoner of war on the first day and eventually sent home, after a few weeks in a prisoner camp.
 His experiences during the War and mostly the Occupation are the subject of Boon's fourth book, My Little War (1947).

 After writing an unpublished novel, Boon's official debut came in 1942 with De voorstad groeit (The suburb grows).
-It was award the Leo J. Krynprijs at the recommendation of Willem Elsschot.
+It was awarded the Leo J. Krynprijs award at the recommendation of Willem Elsschot.
 His next novel was loosely based on the life of Vincent van Gogh, Abel Gholarts (1944, not available in translation).

 After World War II

 Boon started working as a journalist for the communist dailies De Rode Vaan (1945–1946), Front (1946–1947) and De Vlaamse Gids (1948).
+Together with Maurice Roggeman, he also made a comic strip, Proleetje & Fantast, for De Rode Vaan, for which he wrote storylines.
 Later he contributed to the newspaper Vooruit with which he established himself as a freelancer.
 In subsequent years, Boon continued to combine newspaper and literary work, and even added painting and sculpture to his activities.
 His literary output ranges from short prose, longer experimental novels, one man magazines, documentary and historical novels, poetry, erotic works and fairy tales.

 Boon died in his home in Erembodegem in 1979 at the age of 67.